Building brands in the Amazon Jungle

-These are simple, actionable points, which if implemented should enable a business to survive the coming Tsunami, making “Retail Therapy" a must read for anyone who cares about the future of retailing.
+These are simple, actionable points, which if implemented should enable a business to survive the coming Tsunami, making “Sorry we’re Closed” a must read for anyone who cares about the future of retailing.

 Over the last few months he has spoken at the following events: